Nothing from a Vacuum: Weapon Mounted Lights

 The gear you use, just like you, has a lineage and ancestors.
 Take a short walk through history and learn about weapon lights.

-“It is better to light a candle than curse the darkness.” -Eleanor Roosevelt
+“It is better to light a candle than curse the darkness.”

-Weapon Lights: a History
+Weapon Lights: A History

-The weapon light, or appropriately weapon mounted light (WML) that currently rides on the rifles and pistols of fighting men of all types and stripes wasn’t invented in a vacuum, and it’s certainly not new.
+The weapon light, or appropriately weapon mounted light (WML), that currently rides on the rifles and pistols of fighting men of all types and stripes wasn’t invented in a vacuum, and it’s certainly not new.
 Like, really not new.
-To get that half thousand+ of reliable lumens in a small durable package took a long time and a colluding set of circumstances.
+To get that half thousand+ of reliable lumens in a small, durable package took a long time and a colluding set of circumstances.

 This article originally ran in 2015.